-- 22. The availability of the licensable activities shall not be marketed or advertised in any of the following ways in the Council's area: - a. personal solicitation, including on foot or from vehicles; - b. leafleting; - c. fly-posting; - d. handouts; - e. externally displayed advertisements, such as on billboards or cars. - 23.
+- 21. The availability of the licensable activities shall not be marketed or advertised in any of the following ways in the Council's area: - personal solicitation, including on foot or from vehicles; - leafleting; - fly-posting; - handouts; - externally displayed advertisements, such as on billboards or cars. - 22.
 No commission or gratuity whether in cash or kind shall be paid nor any other incentive offered to taxi or minicab drivers for bringing customers to the premises.